Symbicort

 Mild asthma

-If you have mild asthma, you can simply use one puff of Symbicort Turbuhaler as a reliever when needed for shortness of breath, without needing to use it regularly.
+If you have mild asthma, you can use one dose of Symbicort as a reliever when needed for shortness of breath, without needing to use it regularly.
 This is called AIR therapy (anti-inflammatory reliever therapy).

 Moderate to severe asthma

-Here are some things to know when you're on Symbicort Turbuhaler.
+Here are some things to know when you're using Symbicort.
 Other things may be important as well, so ask your healthcare provider what you should know about.

 • Always use your inhaler exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

-• Symbicort Turbuhalers are available in different strengths.
-Ask your doctor or pharmacist which strength you are taking.
+• Symbicort turbuhalers are available in different strengths.
+Ask your doctor or pharmacist which strength you're taking.
 If your inhaler looks different to what you were expecting, ask your pharmacist about this.

 • Rinse your mouth after each use.
 Symbicort can cause a sore throat and hoarse voice.
 Rinse your mouth after each use to prevent this.